braincore/ifft/README.md

 * Multiple events that trigger the same `if` are buffered and only trigger one `then` execution.
 * On start, iffts with a matching name can be triggered without any file event.
+* Events on paths with symlink components will also have their absolute-path equivalent tested against triggers.

 ## Platforms